BrookTsui/BrookTsui.github.io/_pages/BHT.md

 When logging this period, I came to the [paper](https://arxiv.org/abs/1904.04843) written by T. Jacobson *et al*  on the negative temperature, in which they considered the BHs in the casual diamonds with the appearance of upper energy bound.
 Another interesting possibility I never thought of before.

 In hindsight, I have learned a lot from this subject, which has led me into the palace of theoretical physics.
 I appreciate all of it in terms of this.
-However, this has also exposed my problems like being afraid to confer with the mentor, lacking the ability of information retrieving that I should find Volovik's or Jacobson's paper earlier, and giving up easily.
+However, this has also exposed my problems like being afraid to confer with the mentor and giving up easily.
+Actually, there were some possible ways to continue, but because of my stubborn desire to do something different, or my excessive insistence on the original goal, I finally missed all of them.

 Now, after a whole year, I believe I have overcome them.
 But still, hope this unsuccessful starting could be my toll ticking once I am on the verge of relapsing.